bibekchandsah/real-time-voice-translation/README.md

 ### 2. Configure Settings

 1. Enter your OpenAI API key in the configuration section
+2. (Optional) Enter your Gemini API key for Google's models
-2. Select your target language (default: English)
+3. Select your target language (default: English)
+4. Choose your preferred audio model:
+   - **GPT-4o Audio Preview**: Best quality, direct audio processing (OpenAI)
+   - **Whisper-1**: Fast transcription + translation (cost-effective, OpenAI)
+   - **Gemini 1.5 Flash**: Fast and efficient (Google)
+   - **Gemini 1.5 Pro**: High quality (Google)
-3. Click "💾 Save Settings"
+5. Click "💾 Save Settings"

 ### 3. Start Translation

-1. Click "🎤 Start Translation"
+1. Click "🎤 Start Translation" (button will change to "⏹️ Stop Translation")
-2. The application will start monitoring your microphone
+2. The application will start monitoring your microphone every 5 seconds
 3. Speak or have others speak in Thai, Indonesian, or any language
 4. Translations will appear in real-time in the text area
+5. Click the same button again to stop translation

 ### 4. During Calls